dolthub/docs/content/reference/sql/version-control/dolt-sql-functions.md

 The `DOLT_SCHEMA_DIFF()` table function calculates the schema difference between any two commits in the database.
 Each row in the result set describes how a table was altered between the two commits, including the table's create statement at to and from commits.

+Note that the `DOLT_SCHEMA_DIFF()` table function currently has restrictions on how it can be used in queries.
+It does not support aliasing or joining with other tables, and argument values must currently be literal values.

+### Privileges

+`DOLT_SCHEMA_DIFF()` table function requires `SELECT` privilege for all tables if no table is defined or for the defined table only.